Assisted Living in Newbury, VT

 Frances Atkinson Residence For The Retired

-Atkinson Residence is an affordable assisted senior living facility situated at Newbury, Vermont.
-It has a total of 15 assisted living units.
-Atkinson Residence can be found at 4717 Main Street, in the 05051 zip code area.
-It provides assistance to older adults living in Orange County with ADLs that include showering assistance and help with incontinence issues.
-Some amenities you can find at Atkinson Residence include a games room, health monitoring and an environment that welcomes pets.
+Frances Atkinson Residence For The Retired is an affordable assisted living home situated at Newbury, Vermont.
+It has a total of 15 assisted living apartments.
+Frances Atkinson Residence For The Retired can be found at 4717 Main Street, in the 05051 zip code area.
+It helps retirees living in Orange County with ADLs that include feeding by spoon when needed and moving from one place to another.
+A few of the features you can find at Frances Atkinson Residence For The Retired include on-site parking, vacuuming and dusting and custom needs assessment.

 Windover House